-In the previous part, we put an object on the screen that used a single image.
+In the previous part, we put an object on the screen that used a single image of a soldier.
 Most often though, you will want to use a sprite sheet for your objects that contain one or more animations.

 Using config we can cut the image up into many graphic sections and make them available for animations.